wilson0x4d/gadeu/docs/quickstart.rst

 In the future there will be decorators to facilitate claims assertions.

-In the current implementation you can assert claims from a custom ``validator`` function, or even better check for claims within your handler methods.
+In the current implementation you can check claims "globally" from a custom ``validator`` function, or "locally" within your handler methods.
 Example:

 .. code:: python

+    # you configure an authorization handler
+    AuthorizationManager.setAuthorizationHandler(
+        AuthorizationMethod.APIKEY,
+        handlers.ApiKeyAuthorizationHandler(
+            key=apiKeySecret,
+            validator=lambda token,claims: claims.get('has_api_access', False) == True
+        )
+    )

+    # elsewhere, you decorate your services, and check claims
     class FakeApi(tornado.web.RequestHandler):

         @authorization.apiKey
         async def put(self, id:str, name:str) -> None:
-            claims = self.request.arguments.get('claims', {})
+            claims = self.request.arguments.get('claims', None)
-            assert claims.get('can_edit', False)
+            if claims.get('can_edit', False) != True:
+                raise tornado.web.HTTPError(403)
             # do stuff

-Obviously this is a naive example, and you should probably ``HTTPError`` back to the client, but you get the idea.
 If ``claims`` is an argument name you already use (and therefore would be clobbered by ``gadeu``) then you can configure a custom argument name in your ``AuthorizationHandler``.
 Example:

 .. code:: python